 A deeper investigated into LinkedIn Insights was needed

 Using GTMetrix I loaded a page speed report using Australia as my location.
-Last time I ran it I was just above one second total load time.
+The last time I ran it I was just above one second total load time.
 This time it was 8.0 seconds!
 Not 4, not 3 but 8 seconds.
 I was finding this hard to believe.
 Anyone that knows how hard it is to get WordPress to load a nice site in 1.2 seconds will appreciate my disappointment.
 I had gained weight, a lot of weight.

 This result reminded me of the fat-free yoghurt episode on Seinfeld years ago.
 In this episode, everyone started getting fat eating yoghurt that was thought to be fat-free.
 When they jump on the scale, of course, it was over, they had all gained weight.
 You can do a Youtube search to find the episode.